-Steven P. Bucci, who served America for three decades as an Army Special Forces officer and top Pentagon official, is a visiting fellow in The Heritage Foundation’s Allison Center for Foreign Policy Studies.
+Steven P. Bucci, who served America for three decades as an Army Special Forces officer and top Pentagon official, is a Visiting Fellow in The Heritage Foundation’s Truluck Center for Leadership Development.

 Bucci’s research and writing at Heritage focus on cybersecurity, military special operations, and defense support to civil authorities.

-From 2013 through 2015, Bucci was director of Allison Center.
-He joined the think tank as senior research fellow for defense and homeland security in April 2012.
+From 2013 through 2015, Bucci was Director of the Douglas and Sarah Allison Center for Foreign Policy Studies.
+He joined the think tank as Senior Research Fellow for defense and homeland security in April 2012.

 Bucci previously was a lead consultant to IBM on cybersecurity policy.
 He published numerous articles on related issues and regularly contributed to “Security Debrief,” a leading national security blog.
 He is a sought-after speaker at conferences on cybersecurity.